anes-hamidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Advanced Tasks

-chmod -R vincent:staff: change the owner and the group owner
+chown -R vincent:staff: change the owner and the group owner